-More than three years after Superstorm Sandy, thousands of victims across Long Island are still struggling to rebuild their homes and businesses and return to life as they knew it before the storm.
+More than six years after Superstorm Sandy, thousands of victims across Long Island are still struggling to rebuild their homes and businesses and return to life as they knew it before the storm.

-As a member of Congress, Kathleen’s top priority has been to ensure that residents, business owners and local governments in our district get the full funding and support they need to rebuild and recover from the storm.
-Kathleen is working closely with officials from the Federal Emergency Management Agency (FEMA) to ensure that insurance claims are reviewed thoroughly and efficiently, while advocating for reforms to correct unfair insurance practices that have only compounded the hardships suffered by Sandy victims.
+As a member of Congress, one of Kathleen’s top priorities has been to ensure that residents, business owners and local governments in our district get the full funding and support they need to rebuild and recover from the storm.
+Kathleen is working closely with officials from the Federal Emergency Management Agency (FEMA) to ensure that insurance claims are reviewed thoroughly and efficiently while advocating for reforms to correct unfair insurance practices that have only compounded the hardships suffered by Sandy victims.

 In the aftermath of Superstorm Sandy, a difficult recovery process was made even worse for many Sandy survivors when their flood insurance claims were underpaid or flat-out rejected by FEMA’s National Flood Insurance Program (NFIP).
 This faulty claims process has left thousands of Long Islanders feeling cheated and abandoned by a program that they paid into and trusted to be there when they needed it most.

 In response to the widespread allegations of improper denials or underpayments, Kathleen called on FEMA to conduct a full review of all flood insurance claims made by Sandy victims.
 The following week, FEMA announced that it would reopen the claims review process, allowing any Sandy survivor who may have been underpaid to resubmit their claim and finally receive the full funding they deserve.